ImSimao/Future-Engineers/README.md

 ***
 ## The Program

-  1- Identify where the outer wall is, this will make the program know if it uses the orange line or blue line to turn and follow the wall again
+  1- Identify where the outer wall is, this will make the program know if it uses the orange line or blue line to turn and follow the wall again.

   2- Identify the objects and their respective colour to bypass them by the respective side.
     Using the camera, we detect the colours by selecting a threshold with the OpenMV software, then we send the information as bits to the Main processor.